What our fellows have to say about our Fellowship Program

 This program has a unique and diverse patient population and provides structured fellow-directed learning opportunities.
 Opinions from fellows are highly valued and changes have been made in the past based on feedback.

-I chose this fellowship program because of the various research opportunities at Texas Children’s Cancer and Hematology Centers and leadership support for research after fellowship.
+I chose this fellowship program because of the various research opportunities at Texas Children’s Cancer and Hematology Center and leadership support for research after fellowship.
 The diversity of clinical cases and teaching from the passionate faculty educators have provided me with solid training in pediatric hematology and oncology.
 Also, there is enormous support for research, which gives me the best chance to grow as a future physician-scientist.